 Stryxe – Madison

 Bowl the early evening away at Stryxe.
-From 5:30pm to 8:30pm, enjoy three hours of unlimited bowling.
-An open table featuring tapas, specialty Tabisca-style pizza, and sweets; unlimited soft drinks; and a champagne toast for guests age 21+ are also included.
+From 5:30 to 8:30pm, enjoy three hours of unlimited bowling.
+An open table featuring tapas, specialty Tabisca-style pizza, and sweets; unlimited soft drinks; and a champagne toast for guests age 21+ is also included.
 Lanes cost $275 each, with a maximum of six bowlers per lane.
 Bowling shoe rentals are part of the deal, too.

 Fireworks – Various

 There are several fireworks displays happening throughout the state, including at the First Night celebrations in Morristown, Haddonfield, Ocean City, and Seaside Heights.
-You can also catch them on Battleship New Jersey, as well as in New Brunswick, Sea Isle City, and Atlantic City.
+You can also catch them on Battleship New Jersey, as well as in Sea Isle City and Atlantic City.

 Happy New Year!

-Top photo: Enjoy the fireworks and then sleepover in a real battleship.
+Top photo: Enjoy the fireworks and then sleep over on a real battleship.
 All photos courtesy of the events/venues.

 Originally published 2011; updated 2017.